ahadb/flat-file-cms/README.md

 ### Hugo

 Hugo is a general-purpose website framework.
 Technically speaking, Hugo is a static site generator.
-This means that, unlike systems like WordPress, Ghost and Drupal, which run on your web server expensively building a page every time a visitor requests one, Hugo does the building when you create your content.

 **Technology:** Go